jevgenik/manuals/source/files/software/ros2/tf2.rst

   expresses a transform from coordinate frame ``header.frame_id`` (parent frame)  to the coordinate frame ``child_frame_id`` at the time of ``header.stamp``

-* `tf2_msgs/TFMessage <https://docs.ros.org/en/melodic/api/tf2_msgs/html/msg/TFMessage.html>`_ - a message that represents a list of transforms.
+* `tf2_msgs/TFMessage <https://docs.ros.org/en/melodic/api/tf2_msgs/html/msg/TFMessage.html>`_ - a message that represents a list of
-  Each transform is represented as a ``geometry_msgs/TransformStamped`` message.
+  transforms corresponding to joints of a robot.
+Each transform is represented as a ``geometry_msgs/TransformStamped`` type.